 As mentioned above a boundary condition was needed in order to complete the thin airfoil theory to determine ultimately the lift force on an airfoil.
 This is known as the Kutta condition and is applied to airfoils when describing the external flow around the foil to provide an inviscid condition that is linked to the viscous flow effect at sharp corners on an object.
 First consider inviscid flow over a cylinder (two-dimensional flow).
 In such a flow there is no separation and there is a stagnation point on the upstream side of the cylinder and a similar stagnation point on the downstream side of the cylinder.
 In fact, by observing streamlines it is not apparent which is the upstream and downstream side of the cylinder since the streamlines, and the flow in general is symmetric.
 This symmetric flow results in a symmetric pressure field around the cylinder such that the drag and lift forces are identically zero.
-If the object is changed to be an oval the flow direction there is also two stagnation points that do not align with the major axis.
+If the object is changed to be an oval the flow again has two stagnation points, and when the oval major axis does not align with the flow direction there is also two stagnation points that do not align with the major axis.